 What You’ll Do If Accepted into the Master Gardener Volunteer Training Program

 - By TBD pay course fee of $200 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.

 - By TBD, mail the Live Scan form, completed by the Live Scan operator to Robin Cleveland at the above address.
 See the Live Scan Process Webpage for instructions, downloading the form and completing the process.

-- Attend 15 classes: TBD.
+- Attend 15 classes: Tuesdays, beginning in January.
 Classes will be in Jackson.
 Only one class may be missed.